-Cholelithiasis is one of the most frequent surgical conditions and can lead to potentially dangerous complications as cholecystoenteric fistula and cholecystoduodenal fistula accounts for approximately 75 - 80% of all such fistulas.
+Cholelithiasis is one of the most frequent surgical conditions and can lead to potentially dangerous complications as thecholecystoenteric fistula and cholecystoduodenal fistula accounts for approximately 75 - 80% of all such fistulas.
 Although rare, this condition must be considered in the differential diagnosis of acute obstructive abdomen.
 The morbimortality rates are elevated, as this disease affects mostly older patients with multiple comorbidities, and has frequently late diagnoses.
 This condition is currently responsible for between 1% and 4% of all cases of mechanic bowel obstruction.
 It is referred to be more common for fistulas to be found in the duodenum due to the proximity of both organs, although has been reported an incidence of only.
 They can also be found in the colon, mainly in hepatic angle, jejunum and stomach.

 The diagnosis of biliary ileum is rarely done in the preoperative period, being suspected only when, through radiological or imaging exams, the presence of gallstones in the intestinal loop, aerobilia and intestinal obstruction are observed.
-Generally, the patient reports as recent abdominal pain, characterizing acute cholecystitis or cholelithiasis history, with no surgical treatment.
+Generally, the patient reports recent abdominal pain, characterizing acute cholecystitis or cholelithiasis history, with no surgical treatment.
 The surgical treatment of the biliary ileum is usually done urgently, and it can be performed in one or two stages, depending on the clinical performance of the patient and the inflammation in the abdominal cavity.
+The enterolithotomy or enterolithotomy plus cholecystectomy and fistula repair are performed in the initial procedure (one stage), and the enterolithotomy with cholecystectomy only after the patient has recovered (two stages).
 The treatment aims to resolve the intestinal obstruction with the removal of the gallstone through enterotomy followed by enterorrhaphy.

 Approaching the gallbladder and biliary fistula will depend on the clinical status of the patient and the presence of intense inflammation along the gallbladder.
-In the case presented, the patient had a stable clinical status, and, during the surgical procedure, No inflammation involving intestinal segments and thus we choose to approach the gallbladder.
+In the case presented, the patient had a stable clinical status, and, during the surgical procedure, No inflammation involvin intestinal segments and thus we choose to approach the gallbladder.
 The biliary ileum should also be considered as a diagnostic hypothesis when facing a picture of intestinal obstruction in an elderly patient with a previous pathological history of cholelithiasis without prior cholecystectomy.